Semi-integral Brauer-Manin obstruction and quadric orbifold pairs: Darmon points on quadric hypersurfaces

-The conclusion of Theorem \ref{thm:main3-b} follows from Lemma~\ref{lem:inv-surjectivity} and the analysis above. \end{proof}
+The conclusion of Theorem \ref{thm:main3} follows from Lemma~\ref{lem:inv-surjectivity} and the analysis above. \end{proof}

-Let us now illustrate that the statement of Theorem~\ref{thm:main3}(iii)(b) is false if $\Delta$ is smooth and $m$ is even or $m = \infty$.
+Let us now illustrate that the statement of Theorem~\hyperref[thm:main3]{\ref*{thm:main3}\emph{\ref*{m3iiib}}} is false if $\Delta$ is smooth and $m$ is even or $m = \infty$.
 In the following example the lack of integral points on $\sU$ is explained by the lack of Darmon points for all even $m > 2$.

 \begin{example} Let $Q \subset \PP_\QQ^3$ be given by